-Unbiased Candidate Screening – Furhat Robotics
+Unbiased Candidate Screening and AI interactions – Furhat Robotics

 This interview was conducted with the CEO of Furhat Robotics, Samer Al Moubayed for the PaymentGenes Quarterly FinTech Magazine